 In the month of March, the year 2012, just preceding the military coup d’état, AQIM took over the control of the Northern part of the nation of Mali.
 This made France to dispatch forces to help the government of Mali to counter AQIM and to get back the control of the Northern region of the nation.
 While Japan and the European Union made pledges to give foreign aid in form of hundreds of millions of dollars, the United States was making them ready to offer both military and monetary assistance.

-As French forces formed partners with the forces of Mali to acquire back the Northern Mali that had been taken by AQIM, Jeff Gilmour’s asserts, “the crucial issue is likely to be ensuring that the African forces which take over from departing French troops are properly trained”.
+As French forces formed partners with the forces of Mali to acquire back the Northern Mali that had been taken by AQIM, Jeff Gilmour’s (date) asserts, “the crucial issue is likely to be ensuring that the African forces which take over from departing French troops are properly trained”.
 This means that, after the French troop has pushed away the AQIM, they will return home, therefore it will of importance for the forces of Africa to keep AQIM out of Mali.
 This shows the importance of training the army of Mali and of other African nations on how to counter terrorist groups.

 The war in Mali, when the ground forces of the American combat were not deployed, was being given support by the United States using the UAVs serving ISR roles.
 The ISR ability of the drones made not less than 60 attacks versus the enemy forces in the initial few months of doing its aiding role.
 UAVs give an extent of separation that is between being actively involved in a combat function, in which losing human life is an outcome that is expected and also giving support to the combat operations without putting a human life at risk.